 GoldPesa has launched a gold-backed token that trades at a premium and generates wealth for token holders in the same way that Bitcoin does.
 Each GPX token is driven by unique tokenomics to ensure exponential wealth accumulation while being backed by 1 gram of gold stored in a secure vault.

-The cost of a newly minted GPX token is spot price of gold + 1%.
+The cost of a newly minted GPX token is the spot price of gold + 1%.
 GoldPesa invests half of this 1% fee into a proprietary intelligent trading strategy called the PAWN.
 Profits generated by the PAWN are used to buy back and burn the GPX token from the market.
-In this way, GoldPesa both creates demand and reduces the supply of GPX token at the same time.
+In this way, GoldPesa both creates demand and reduces the supply of GPX tokens at the same time.
 This increases the value of GPX for token holders.

 Using innovative financial engineering and quantitative science, the GPX token turns gold into a value-generating asset class without encumbering the gold.
 The token achieves this through a buyback using profits generated by the proprietary artificial intelligence trading algorithm.